Dr. Kassab HollyIlex cornuta x pernyi 'Doctor Kassab'

 Full sun or partial shade both suit Dr. Kassab Holly perfectly.
 It is hardy from zone 6 into all the hotter zones, and it tolerates heat and dryness much better than many other holly bushes.
 It can easily be trimmed to keep it compact.
 Pests and diseases are rare, and deer usually ignore it.
 Trim in late spring and late summer, or in mid-summer to best keep the berry crop.

-Holly bushes are very varied, and some just seem to have a special ‘something’ that makes them stand out as very appealing plants in any garden.
+Holly bushes vary greatly, and some just seem to have a special ‘something’ that makes them stand out as very appealing plants in any garden.
 Perhaps it is the heavy crop of bright red berries, or the small, dark-green leaves with just a few spines.
 Perhaps it is the neat pyramidal form, with layering horizontal branches.
 Whatever it is, Dr. Kassab Holly, a hybrid form of the Chinese horned holly, is definitely one of those bushes with that special appeal.
 We love this tree, which forms a neat pyramid no more than 20 feet tall – another plus when so many holly bushes will grow to twice that size.
 Hybrid trees bring out the best features of their parents, and hide the weaknesses, and they have ‘hybrid vigor’ that makes them tough and reliable.
 This makes the Dr. Kassab Holly very resistant to heat and drought, alkaline soils, and the harsh conditions of hot, dry states.

 Dr. Kassab Holly is an upright evergreen shrub or small tree, with a dense, pyramidal crown.
 It retains its branches to the ground for many, many years, and the layered horizontal growth pattern of the branches gives it a very attractive look.
 It can be clipped to make a perfect formal shape, or left to grow in a more natural, but still dense, form.
 The leaves are just an inch or two long, glossy and leathery, and a dark blue-green color.
 They have a small soft spine at the tip and only four more – one at each corner of the leaf – making this plant relatively gentle and easy to handle compared to the English holly, with its many fierce spines.
 The leaves hold their color all year round, without yellowing, even on alkaline soils.
 Left to mature it will in time form a small, multi-stemmed tree, with smooth gray bark that is striking and attractive.